-- 1. In the Sonar View, highlight Temperature Graph on the Sonar main menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the display of water temperature.
+- 1. In the Sonar View, highlight Temperature Graph on the Sonar main menu. - 2.
+Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the display of the water temperature graph.
 (Off, On, Default = Off)

 NAVIGATION MENU TAB